lewagon/data-engineering-setup/_partials/gcp_cli_oauth.md

 ### Authenticate gcloud

-We need to authenticate the `gcloud` CLI tool and set the project so it can interact with google services.
+We need to authenticate the `gcloud` CLI tool and set the project so it can interact with Google from the terminal.

 To authenticate `gcloud`, run: